 Critical to the region’s economic development and the health of its people is greater food security.
 Through Feed the Future, USAID works to improve food security by increasing sustainable agricultural productivity, regional trade of key agricultural commodities, and capacity of regional agricultural actors.

 Many countries in West Africa face challenges related to governance, rule of law, democratic processes, and weak civil society.
 In response, our assistance supports both regional and country-specific efforts to strengthen civil society, media groups, and elected representatives to promote transparency, accountability, and public participation.

 Economic Growth and Trade

-USAID focuses on trade competitiveness in global markets as a way to increase the effectiveness of African institutions in promoting a vibrant private sector.
-USAID’s West Africa Trade Hub in Ghana builds regional capacity for negotiation and implementation of trade agreements and promotes the commercial opportunities made possible by the Africa Growth and Opportunity Act.
+We focus on trade competitiveness in global markets as a way to increase the effectiveness of African institutions in promoting a vibrant private sector.
+Our West Africa Trade Hub in Ghana builds regional capacity for negotiation and implementation of trade agreements and promotes the commercial opportunities made possible by the Africa Growth and Opportunity Act.

-Because disease knows no borders, USAID assists West African countries in developing networks of nongovernmental and public sector organizations to coordinate national and regional responses to persistent problems such as malaria and HIV/AIDS.
+Because disease knows no borders, we assists West African countries in developing networks of nongovernmental and public sector organizations to coordinate national and regional responses to persistent problems such as malaria and HIV/AIDS.

 Working in Crises and Conflict

 Conflict and instability are enormous impediments to development in West Africa.
 Our programs work to enhance regional capacity of civil society and regional organizations to address conflict, ameliorate some of its causes and consequences, and further strategic cross-border priorities, such as combating extremism, corruption, and trafficking.

 Last updated: September 20, 2016